inQWIRE/SQIR/README.md

 ## Notes for Artifact Evaluation

 If you would like to build our code on your machine, compilation intructions are under [Compilation](#compilation) below.
-Alternatively, use our included VirtualBox image (see below), which may save time.
+Alternatively, use our VirtualBox image (see below), which may save time.
 The contents of this repository are summarized in [Directory Contents](#directory-contents).
 For instructions on how to run the VOQC optimizer, see the [README in the VOQC sub-directory](VOQC/README.md).
-(TLDR; cd into the VOQC/benchmarks directory and run *TODO* to reproduce the results in Tables 2-3 of our paper.)
+(TLDR; cd into the VOQC/benchmarks directory and run `./run_voqc_artifact.sh` to reproduce the results in Tables 2-3 of our paper.)

 ### VirtualBox Image

 The VirtualBox image *TODO* contains precompiled versions of all of our Coq code and comes pre-installed with the relevant versions of the PyZX, tket, and Qiskit compilers.
 The username is `user` and the password is `password`.
 The POPL2021 branch of the SQIR repository is checked out in `~/SQIR`.

-### Trusted Code
+### Assumptions

 There are no assumptions or axioms in the SQIR repository.
 However, we do use Coq's well-understood `functional_extensionality` axiom and we reuse [QWIRE](https://github.com/inQWIRE/QWIRE)'s libraries for matrices and complex numbers, which contain some axioms (detailed in Section 10 of Rand's [thesis](https://repository.upenn.edu/edissertations/3175/)).